FlavScents AInsights Entry for Ethylene Brassylate (CAS: 105-95-3)

 7. Toxicology, Safety & Exposure Considerations

-Ethylene brassylate is considered safe for use in both flavor and fragrance applications when used within recommended guidelines.
-Oral exposure through flavor use is minimal, with no specific ADI or MSDI established, but it is generally recognized as safe at low concentrations.
-Dermal exposure in fragrances is well-tolerated, with low potential for irritation or sensitization, as supported by IFRA standards.
-Inhalation exposure is considered safe under normal use conditions, with no significant occupational hazards reported.
+Ethylene brassylate is considered safe for use in both flavors and fragrances when used within recommended guidelines.
+Oral exposure through flavor use is minimal, with no established ADI or MSDI due to its limited application in food.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature